khpylon/RingControl/README.md

 ## Bug Reports

-At this time I haven't added any functionality in the app to generate crash reports.
-But when I do, the process will got something like this:
-1. a file named *ringcontrol_logcat-<datetime>.txt* will be written to the *Downloads* filter of your phone
-2. you will upload that file to ["Issues"](https://github.com/khpylon/RIngControl/issues) on GitHub
-3. I'll try to figure out why the app crashed and how to fix it
+The app has the ability to detect an app crash and generate reports.
+This happens whenever the app is run.
+It will write a file named *ringcontrol_logcat-<datetime>.txt* to the *Downloads* folder of your phone, and display a brief message.
+Google will also upload analytics when a crash occurs, but they often do not contain as much detail as the crash report.
+Since the app does not communicate with the Internet, you will need to manually upload the crash report file to ["Issues"](https://github.com/khpylon/RIngControl/issues) on GitHub.
+I'll then try to figure out why the app crashed and how to fix it.

 ## Credits